 Hashtag research will lead you to new accounts you may want to take notes from and follow.
 Reviewing what works for others in your industry is smart.
 Check out what are other yogis are using that appears to be gaining traction for them.

-Another way is to start writing a word and see what other tags show up through Instagram’s autocomplete.
+Another way is to start writing a word and see what tags auto-populate.

 When looking for hashtags to use on Twitter, I often consult Hashtagify.
 It provides you with a popularity rating of a particular hashtag and gives a web of relevant hashtags.
 Again, this can be a rabbit hole and can lead to an overwhelming amount of results.
 I use Hashtagify weekly to find new hashtags to use on social media.